MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/load.md

 ---
-title: Quantum machine learning library
+title: Loading classical data
-description: Learn how to load your own dataset to train a classifier model with the Microsoft QDK.
+description: Learn how to load your own dataset to train a classifier model with the Microsoft Quantum Development Kit (QDK).
 author: geduardo
 ms.author: v-edsanc@microsoft.com
 ms.date: 02/16/2020